 Research

-My primary fields are Development, Education, and Applied Micro.
+My primary fields are Education, Development, Labor, and Gender.

 Job Market Paper